ayusc/mywhatsappbot/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/ayusc/whatsappbot/badge)](https://www.codefactor.io/repository/github/ayusc/whatsappbot)

 > [!IMPORTANT]
-> **It is not guaranteed you will not be blocked by using this method.
-WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.**
+> **It is not guaranteed you will not be blocked by using this bot.
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.<br>Use it at your own risk !!!**

 # How to Deploy ?